isomerpages/moe-teckwhyepri/_about-us/School's Advertisement/School Canteen Advertisement.md

 3. Submit the completed application form and documents by closing date via email OR to the School's General Office.

-* Address: xxxx S737777
+* Address: 11, Teck Whye Walk, Singapore 688261
-* Contact No: 6666 4444
+* Contact No: 6769 1025
-* Email: abc_ps@moe.edu.sg
+* Email: twps@moe.edu.sg
-* Contact Person: Mdm Sally Tan
+* Contact Person: Mr Karthik (OM)

 **How to get there?**
 * Nearest MRT: Admiralty MRT (NS10 line) – 10 minutes walking distance